MikeMaximus/gbm/GBM/readme.txt

 - Removed the "Sync Game IDs" feature.
 	- This feature was designed to ease upgrades from old versions of GBM and should no longer be required.
+- Fixed an issue with some browse windows on the Game Manager not opening to the correct location when using path variables.

 Windows: